Without a map - An Irish Photo Adventure

 April 23 – May 1, 2026

-The West of Ireland is full of stunning coastline, sandy coves, twisted roads, stone cottages, lush farmland, mazes of stone walls, gorgeous castles, monastic ruins, holy wells, colorful villages, and rustic mountains.
+The West of Ireland is rich with photographic inspiration—dramatic coastline, quiet sandy coves, winding country roads, stone cottages, rolling farmland, intricate stone walls, historic castles, monastic ruins, holy wells, colorful villages, and rugged mountain landscapes.
+Every day offers new visual stories shaped by land, light, and weather.

 This journey is for anyone who wants a trip to encompass all the things they love—travel, photography, friendship, conversation, fun, and laughter.
-Together we will see all sides of Ireland.
-So, we’ll visit lush gardens and manicured castles along with weathered cottages and ruined churches.
-The varied landscape and itinerary offer a wide variety of photographic opportunities and will have something for everyone.
+Our itinerary balances refined beauty and weathered history—lush gardens and stately castles alongside ruined churches and timeworn cottages—offering a wide range of photographic opportunities for every level of photographer.

-Ireland is truly like no other country.
+Ireland is truly unlike anywhere else.
 It unfolds through the heart of Irish culture, language, and spirituality.
-You’ll come home feeling like you’ve made new friends at every turn.
+You’ll return home not only with photographs, but with lasting memories—and the feeling that you’ve made new friends at every turn.

-Connect more deeply with Ireland, her nature, culture, and way of life.
+Connect with Ireland through its land, culture, and way of life.

 Hi, I’m Clare.

-I consider Ireland my home.
-Yes, I grew up in Minnesota, but in a home where the accents were thick, the tea kettle was always boiling, and flights to Ireland were frequent.
-I remember once when an Irish passport control officer said to me “welcome home”, it was like he had read my mind.
+Ireland has always been home to me.
+Although I grew up on Minnesota, I was raised in an Irish household where the accents were strong, the tea kettle was always on, and travel back to Ireland was part of life.
+I remember once when an Irish passport control officer said “welcome home”, it was like he had read my mind.

 This Experience Includes: